Cleveland Clinic logo

 Lazarus Effect / Phenomenon

-The Lazarus effect (autoresuscitation) is when someone declared dead from cardiac arrest suddenly shows signs of life, usually within 10 minutes of CPR ending.
-This makes it seem like they’ve come back to life, but in fact they hadn’t died.
-This is a rare phenomenon, and healthcare providers don’t know the exact cause.
+The Lazarus effect, also called the Lazarus phenomenon or autoresuscitation, is a rare phenomenon when someone declared dead from cardiac arrest suddenly shows signs of life, usually within 10 minutes of CPR ending.
+This makes it seem like they’ve come back to life, but in fact, their heart and circulation had not permanently stopped.

-The Lazarus effect is when someone a healthcare provider has declared dead suddenly regains blood flow and appears to come back to life.
-The medical term for this phenomenon is “autoresuscitation,” which refers to the return of spontaneous circulation after cardiopulmonary resuscitation (CPR) has ended.
-Most people don’t survive for long after the brief return of blood flow.
+The Lazarus effect (phenomenon) is when someone a healthcare provider has declared dead suddenly regains blood flow and appears to come back to life.
+This may show up as a return of pulse, an organized heart rhythm on the monitor or even improved color.
+Occasionally, there may appear to be limited purposeful movement.
+Unfortunately, most people don’t survive for long after the brief return of blood flow.

 Advertisement